sarvalabs/js-moi-sdk/docs/source/logic.rst

     console.log(result.logic_id); // 0x0800007d70c34ed6e...

-In case you want to pass externally fuelLimit or fuelPrice.
-Pass the deploy options as the last argument in deploy call.
+If you wish to externally pass `fuelLimit` or `fuelPrice`, pass the options as the last argument in the deploy call.

 .. code-block:: javascript